Custom formulas: Syntax and definitions

 Syntax: EVENTTOTALS(session)

-• Session: Refers to the session you are interested in.
+• Session: Refers to the session that interests you.
 This must be a letter that corresponds to a session in the Sessions card.

 This formula metric is only available in the User Sessions chart.
-Returns the total number of events that were triggered during each session.
+Returns the total number of events triggered during each session.

 For example, the following setup shows the number of Page Viewed events across all sessions.